Bounding the inefficiency of outcomes in generalized second price auctions: Model and Equilibrium Concepts

-where NE is the set of pure Nash equilibria (assuming no overbidding; see Section \ref{subsec:nonoverbidding}). \comment{Similarly, a \emph{mixed strategy} is a randomized bid $b_i$, which is a distribution over possible bids.
+Similarly, a \emph{mixed strategy} is a randomized bid $b_i$, which is a distribution over possible bids.
 A mixed Nash equilibrium is a profile of bid distributions $\bids$ such that for all $i$ and all alternative strategies $b_i'$,

-We define the \emph{(mixed) Price of Anarchy} to be the worst-case ratio between social welfare in the optimum and expected social welfare in GSP across all valuation profiles and all mixed Nash equilibria:
+Note that, unlike more general solution concepts we will discuss in a while, the bid distributions of different players at a mixed Nash equilibrium are independent.
+We define the \emph{(mixed) Price of Anarchy} to be the worst-case ratio between optimal social welfare and expected social welfare in GSP across all valuation profiles and all mixed Nash equilibria: